NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: State Estimation

 LiDAR is one of the key sensors offering high range, accuracy.
 LiDARs also perform well in low-light conditions.
 Moreover, the combination with an IMU provides essential dynamic information and the registration of the gravity vector, which is of high importance for planning modules (e.g., computing traversability regions).
 There exist several methods exploiting LiDAR-IMU data fusion achieving remarkable accuracy~\cite{liosam2020shan,ye2019tightly,hess2016real}.
 However, they do not consider potential failures of the fused sensing modalities, which are likely to be observed in real-world field deployments and can result in catastrophic degradation of the odometry performance if not robustly handled.

-To enable reliable operation in extreme settings, our proposed LiDAR-inertial odometry estimation consists of three modules: $(i)$ A LiDAR front-end, which provides ego-motion estimation by analyzing LiDAR scans; $(ii)$ an IMU front-end based on pre-integration techniques; and $(iii)$ a data fusion module, formulated as a factor graph optimization problem, which fuses the data provided by the front-ends.
+To enable reliable operation in extreme settings, our proposed LiDAR-inertial odometry estimation consists of three modules: $(i)$ A LiDAR front-end, which provides ego-motion estimation by analyzing LiDAR scans; $(ii)$ an IMU front-end based on pre-integration techniques; and $(iii)$ a data fusion module, formulated as a factor graph optimization problem, which fuses the data provided by the front-ends and also analyzes the LiDAR observability.
+This observability analysis is then used by HeRO to take informative decisions about using or not the LIO estimation.
 These modules are briefly described hereafter.